cristinaocanamanzano/CV/README.md

 ## Interests and hobbies
 • Languages, travelling and discovering different cultures

-• Reading historical and detective fictions
+• Historical and detective fictions

-• Playing adventure videogames
+• Adventure videogames